-Ms. Perez moved that the Executive/Finance Committee recommend to the Board of Directors to authorize the President/CEO to enter into contract negotiations and execute a contract with C2 Global Professional Services LLC, for the Management and Operations of the Career Center Delivery System and Youth Development Services for Workforce Solutions of the Coastal Bend.
+Ms. Perez moved that the Board authorize the President/CEO to enter into contract negotiations and execute a contract with C2 Global Professional Services LLC, for the Management and Operations of the Career Center Delivery System and Youth Development Services for Workforce Solutions of the Coastal Bend.
 The motion was seconded and passed.